 - Digital Media Engagement: Cabarrus County Schools

-- Publications (Electronic & Print): Gaston County Schools
+- Publications (Electronic & Print): Pitt County Schools

 NCSPRA is a statewide professional organization serving more than 150 members.
 Its mission is to build support for public education through well-planned and responsible public relations.